How To Register a UK Business in 2025: Everything You Need To Know

 From sole traders to Limited Companies, here's everything you need to know about registering your business.

-Starting a business in the UK is now a popular choice for entrepreneurs, with start-up companies being a common sideliner for those in full-time work who want to create an additional income.
-Some 44% of Brits work on the side – for some it’s a part-time hustle, for others it turns into a lucrative business.
+Starting a business in the UK is now a popular choice for entrepreneurs, with start-up companies being a common sideliner for those working full-time who want to create an additional income.
+Some 39% of Brits work on the side – for some, it’s a part-time hustle, for others, it turns into a lucrative business.

 With increasing numbers of people interested in how to start a business, it’s arguably even more important to know how to register a business – that is, making sure you’re setting up a business in a legal way.

-Companies must be registered in order to be legally recognised as a business in the UK.
-At the very least you will need to register with Her Majesty’s Revenue and Customs (HMRC) to ensure you are paying your taxes to the correct amount and deadline.
-Other forms of registration for licences may be required depending on the size of your business, or should be considered as you grow.
-These could include registering as an employer (74% of businesses in the UK are non-employing, that means the only employee on the payroll is the owner)
+Companies must be registered to be legally recognised as a business in the UK.
+At the very least, you’ll need to register with Her Majesty’s Revenue and Customs (HMRC) to ensure you’re paying your taxes to the correct amount and deadline.
+Other forms of registration for licences may be required depending on the size of your business or should be considered as you grow.
+These could include registering as an employer – however – 74% of businesses in the UK are non-employing, which means the only employee on the payroll is the owner.

 Every new business in the UK must register, though the process may vary depending on what type of business you have.
 Here we will explain the features and responsibilities of different business structures.
 Remember, this information is for educational purposes only; you should consult an expert to meet your specific needs.

-The most common form of small company registration is as a “sole trader”.
-All you need to get off the ground is an National Insurance (NI) number.
-Sole traders get to keep all business profits following tax, but remain personally responsible for any loss of profit the business may incur.
-Sole traders also count as self-employed, and must register as such, while ensuring that they pay tax and National Insurance.
-If you register as a sole trader, you must do the following:
+The most common form of small company registration is as a sole trader.
+All you need to get off the ground is a National Insurance (NI) number.
+Sole traders get to keep all business profits following tax but remain personally responsible for any loss of profit the business may incur.
+Sole traders also count as self-employed and must register as such, while ensuring they pay tax and National Insurance.
+To register a sole trader business, you must do the following:

 How to register as a business partnership